COS301-SE-2025/Property-Management/docs/Requirement Specification.md

 The project uses a **Layered Architecture**, which separates concerns across the system:

-- **Presentation Layer**: Angular + PrimeNG frontend, optionally served via Ionic for hybrid mobile use.
+- **Presentation Layer**: Angular + PrimeNG frontend, served via Ionic for hybrid mobile use.
 - **Application Layer**: **Kotlin Spring Boot services**, implementing core business logic and REST endpoints.
 - **Persistence Layer**: PostgreSQL used for structured data.
 AWS S3 is used for storing media assets.
 - **Integration Layer**: RESTful APIs exposed to frontend clients and external systems.